23 Free Sales Plan Templates | How to Create (with Examples)

 3. Day 61-90: The new action plan is optimized and improved before it is implemented.

-A company can also use a sales plan that addresses a specific customer or tactic towards improving sales – one sales goal or task.
+A company can also use a plan that addresses a specific customer or tactic towards improving sales – one sales goal or task.
 In addition, the company can focus on a specific sales tactic.

 E-mail follow-up frequency, etc.

-Territory sales plans are meant for sales plans limited to a specified geo-location or region.
+These plans are meant for sales plans limited to a specified geo-location or region.
 The goals of a good territory sales plan usually are to increase productivity, increase sales, improve customer coverage, reduce operational costs and improve the customer-client relationship.

-A business development strategic sales plan is meant to attract new business opportunities by fostering networking with other companies, events sponsorship, and outreach.
+This plan is meant to attract new business opportunities by fostering networking with other companies, events sponsorship, and outreach.

 A market expansion plan is developed when a company intends to expand into a new market in terms of a new target market or geographical area.
 It details the list of activities and target metrics the company intends to use for this expansion.